quixio/quix-docs/docs/tutorials/rss-tutorial/rss-processing-pipeline.md

 !!! note

-	If you have your own slack, head over to the [Slack API pages](https://api.slack.com/messaging/webhooks){target=_blank} and create a webhook following their guide `Getting started with Incoming Webhooks.` If you don’t have your own Slack or don’t have the account privileges to create the webhook, you can choose another destination from the Code Samples, such as Twilio.
+	If you have your own slack, head over to the [Slack API pages](https://api.slack.com/messaging/webhooks){target=_blank} and create a webhook following their guide `Getting started with Incoming Webhooks.` If you don’t have your own Slack or don’t have the account privileges to create the webhook, you can choose another destination from the Code Samples.

 Warning: Use a dev or demo or unimportant Slack channel while you’re developing this.
 Trust me.